Designing Pinterest Pins that Get Clicked

 Pinterest rewards consistency on the platform so you’ll need to create lots of pins and be pinning around the same number of pins on a daily basis.
 Don’t let this overwhelm you thought if you are just starting out or short on time.
 You can pin one or two pins a day – as long as you do so consistently.

 The graphic design apps we mentioned above provide ways to make fresh pins from one image without them looking too similar.
-Do this in Canva by using templates, zooming in / out on an image or by turning / angling it.
+Do this in the app by using templates, zooming in / out on an image or by turning / angling it.
 Change up the text overlay slightly and move it around on the image, use different fonts and add or remove elements to make each pin look totally different.

 Alternatively, use Tailwind Create to create multiple pins from a single design with just a few clicks.